 AT&T’s connect car mobile hotspot is tied to one of the best plan deal around.

-Verizon’s reigning flagship mobile hotspot, packed with features.
+Verizon’s 2015 flagship mobile hotspot, packed with features.

 Connect car mobile hotspot provides internet while driving on the Verizon network.